versionone/openAgile/Evolve/Charter.md

 * All integrations have a hosted test environment
 * All integrations are publicly available in GitHub
 * All integrations use shared components
+* Separate unit tests into each integration's project
 * All integrations documentation is current
 * All integrations AppCatalog entries are current
 * List of integrations and status available in Dev Community site

 ## Maintain

-Following completion of the integration exodus, we'll next focus on bringing the integrations up-to-date with the versions of their target systems, looking for areas in which they can be improved, and ensuring that we have an automated process for ensuring their integrity.
+Following completion of the integration exodus, we'll next focus on bringing the integrations up-to-date with the versions of their target systems, looking for areas in which they can be improved, and ensuring that we have an automated process for validating their integrity.

 * Refactor ConfigurationTool (may require work from openAgile Labs Team)
 * Refactor ServiceHost (may require work from openAgile Labs Team)